A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps: Algorithms for DEDP

-\begin{definition}[Blocking vertex] Let $(D, I, k, d, s)$ be an instance of \tbdp.
-For $X \subseteq V^*(D)$, we define $I_X$ as the subset of $I$ that is \emph{blocked} by $X$, that is, there are no paths from $s$ to $t$ in $D - X$ for every $(s,t) \in I_X$.
-We say that a vertex $v \in V^*(D)$ is an $I$-\emph{blocking vertex} of $D$ if $|I_{\{v\}}| \geq s+1$.
-We say that $D$ is \emph{clean for $I$} and that $(D, I, k, d, s)$ is a \emph{clean instance} if there are no blocking vertices in $V^*(D)$.
-When $I$ is clear from the context, we drop it from the notation. \end{definition} We use the following operation to eliminate blocking vertices of $D$ while maintaining connectivity.
+\begin{definition}[Congested vertex and \BcolName] Let $(D, R, k, d, s)$ be an instance of {\sc DEDP}.
+For $X \subseteq V^*(D)$, we define $R_X$ as the subset of $R$ that is \emph{blocked} by $X$, that is, there are no paths from $s$ to $t$ in $D - X$ for every $(s_i,t_i) \in R_X$.
+We say that a vertex $v \in V^*(D)$ is an $(R,s)$-\emph{congested vertex} of $D$ if $|R_{\{v\}}| \geq s+1$.
+The \emph{\BcolName of $R$} is the collection $\{B_1, \ldots, B_k\}$ where $B_i = \{v \in V^*(D) \mid (s_i, t_i) \in R_{\{v\}}\}$, for $i \in [k]$.
+We say that $D$ is \emph{clean for $R$} and that $(D, R, k, d, s)$ is a \emph{clean instance} if there are no congested vertices in $V^*(D)$.
+When $R$ and $s$ are clear from the context, we drop them from the notation. \end{definition} We use the following operation to eliminate congested vertices of $D$ while maintaining connectivity.
 It is used, for instance, in~\cite{Chitnis.Hajiaghayi.Marx.11} (as the \emph{torso} operation) and in~\cite{Kratsch.Pilipczuk.Wahlstrom.15}. \begin{definition}[Bypassing vertices and sets] Let $D$ be a graph and $v \in V(D)$.
 We refer to the following operation as \emph{bypassing $v$}: delete $v$ from $D$ and, for each $u \in N^-(v)$ add one edge from $u$ to each vertex $w \in N^+(v)$.
-We refer to $D / v$ as the graph generated by bypassing $v$ in $D$.
-For a set of vertices $B \subseteq V(D)$, we refer to $D / B$ as the graph generated by bypassing, in $D$, all vertices of $B$ in an arbitrary order. \end{definition} Figure~\ref{fig:bypassing} illustrates the bypass operation.
+We denote by $D / v$ the graph generated by bypassing $v$ in $D$.
+For a set of vertices $B \subseteq V(D)$, we denote by $D / B$ the graph generated by bypassing, in $D$, all vertices of $B$ in an arbitrary order. \end{definition} Figure~\ref{fig:bypassing} illustrates the bypass operation.

-We restrict our attention to vertices in $V^*(D)$ in Definition~\ref{defintion:blocking_vertex} because we want avoid bypassing source or target vertices, and work only with vertices inside $V^*(D)$.
-Since $|S(I) \cup T(I)| \leq 2k$, we show later that this incurs an additive term of $2k$ in the size of the constructed kernel.
+We restrict our attention to vertices in $V^*(D)$ in Definition~\ref{defintion:blocking_vertex} because we want to avoid bypassing source or target vertices, and work only with vertices inside $V^*(D)$.
+Since $|S(R) \cup T(R)| \leq 2k$, we show later that this incurs an additive term of $2k$ in the size of the constructed kernel.